 At EdBooks, we use a common learning-progression model in each of our lessons and repeat a variation of the same model in each of the Concept Pages within a Lesson.
 Our goal in doing this is to reinforce and scaffold the learning process at every level and to ensure that our Lessons function as stand-alone learning components that don’t lose any of their core learning integrity when re-sequenced or customized.

 Contextualization: Establish a context for lesson concepts before transmitting them in full detail.
 Help students answer the “Why” question.
 “Why is this information important in today’s world?”

 Elaboration: Answer the “What” question.
 “What are the specific concepts students need to understand so that they can begin applying them on their own?”
 Provide a broad range of perspectives, both from expert sources as well as via community conversation.

 Relevance: Help students find motivation for internalizing and applying information in a way that will lead to mastery.
 Facilitate the exploration of lesson concepts and their deeper/broader implications.

 Agency: Transition learners to a position of taking personal ownership of lesson concepts and to applying the information in ways that are personally relevant.

 Mastery: Give learners an opportunity to demonstrate an applied synthesis of what they have learned.

-To optimize the learning experience, we also mirror this same learning progression model in each of the specific Concept Pages.
+To optimize the learning experience, we also mirror this same learning progression model in each of our lesson pages.
 We can see how this is applied in the outline below.

-Our goal, with each EdBooks product, is to provide a learning environment that guides students from a point of initial inquiry or reflection all the way to personal ownership of concept information and a demonstration of mastery or understanding.
-We achieve this by using and reinforcing the same, experiential learning progression in each Lesson, as well as in the Concept Pages of each Lesson.
-We use narrative components and overarching questions to help students remain connected to the content and their learning goals.
+Our goal, with each EdBooks lesson, is to provide a learning environment that guides students from a point of initial inquiry or reflection all the way to personal ownership of concept information and a demonstration of mastery or understanding.
+We achieve this by using and reinforcing the same learning progression in each product lesson.